mr19331/snix-snax/README.md

  file app.py Line 64  Linting error  that will not go away Linting errors on each template because the doctype is missing

+Originally I used a delete confirm dropdown from the browser as part of the defensive design against accidental user deletion.
+On my mentor's suggestion I replaced this with the materialize modal instead, to ensure that the functionality was not browser dependent.

+I had a problem on add_recipe.html template with the card-reveal action.
+The action was originally working but when I added the if statement for the session user to the card ,the card-reveal action stopped working .
+This was resolved with help from Tim the tutor who helped me to rearrange the code so that the modal was inside the statement but the card-reveal section outside.

 ## Deployment